saltstack/relenv/docs/source/toolchain.rst

 Running Mayflower's toolchain build command will do the following

 * Download crosstool-ng
-* Conigure and compile crosstool-ng
+* Configure and compile crosstool-ng
 * Use Mayflower's crosstool config files to compile the requests architectures

 .. code-block:: bash